c3d/recorder/README.md

     RECORD(MOVES, "Move disk from %s to %s\n", name[left], name[right]);

+The trailing `\n` in the format string is optional.
+At recorder dump time, separate records will always be printed on separate lines.

 While a `RECORD` behaves mostly like `printf`, there are important caveats and limitations to be aware of, see below.